 - If you have children, you'll feel less comfortable letting your kids play outside unattended in a more trafficked area.

 - Don't have kids?
 Consider your resale value—this can be a serious deal-breaker for some parents.

 If all looks good at this point, you should schedule a home viewing.
 When inside the home, be sure to do more than look around.
 Now's the time to find out if there's anything that needs repair or may be a major problem down the road.

-When you're in the process of testing the faucets throughout the home, be sure to look for things such as water pressure and water color.
+While you're in the process of testing the faucets, be sure to pay attention to water pressure and water color.
 Contrary to what the seller may say, that brown water isn't actually Pepsi.

-Make sure the water is clear and the stream is consistent.
-If either is off, that may be indicative of a bigger problem with the pipes or water heater.
-Also be sure to look under each sink and on floors.
-Possible leaks could lead to mildew issues or worse: MOLD.
+- Make sure the water is clear and the stream is consistent.
+If either is off, it may be indicative of a bigger problem with pipes or water heater.

 You Don't Have to Go It Alone